abhishek-ch/around-dataengineering/docs/index.md

 We heard data is ready, can we explore the data!
 Suddenly Data Analysts & Data Scientists jumped into the discussion.
 Well get ready!!! :running_man::rotating_light::boom:

-So convincing  Data Analysts & Data Scientists to explore the data over _commandline! is <> _
+So convincing  Data Analysts & Data Scientists to explore the data over _commandline! is <>_
-Well we can provide __Jupyter Notebook__ but still not the best solution.
+Well we can provide __Jupyter Notebook__ but still not the best solution (programming interface is not for everyone).
 So, we really need to provide an interface to work...

 Data exploration Platform should atleast have the following -